 Farren received his Bachelor of Science degree from Fitchburg State University with concentration in exercise science & biology, interning with the Athletic Performance Enhancement Center a strength coach for two years during his time there.
 He is an NSCA Certified Strength and Conditioning Specialist and is currently pursuing a Master of Business Administration degree with a focus in sports management.
 Farren has been active in sports his entire life, playing baseball and football, and competing in track & field through high school, and continuing his football career at Fitchburg.
 He has always maintained a passion for the process of physical preparation and adaptation for improved sports performance and believes that a holistic approach to sports that incorporates health and wellness, injury prevention, and optimal performance.

-Kelsey Griffith – Performance Enhancement & Rehab Specialist
+Kelsey Griffith, MS – Performance Enhancement & Rehab Specialist

 Kelsey received her Bachelor of Arts in dance from Muhlenberg College in 2011.
 After two years in New York City, she decided to pursue her master’s degree in sport and exercise psychology from Springfield College.
 While at Springfield, Kelsey worked with athletes, teams, and coaches at the NCAA Division III collegiate level.
 She has also worked with the Massachusetts Olympic Development elite soccer program and Broadway performers.
 Additionally, she completed a thesis examining the effects of training on the mood states of professional ballet dancers.